 “Glioblastoma is the most invasive and deadly form of brain cancer,” notes Dr. Weeks, who gives a diagnosis of brain cancer at least once a week.
 “You can’t cure it surgically, because it sends tendrils to all parts of the brain… you can only reduce tumour load.
 Even with surgery, chemotherapy and radiation, glioblastoma remains universally fatal.”

-Dr. Weeks will use the ImageStreamX Mark II, sophisticated equipment funded through Dalhousie Medical Research Foundation’s 2018-19 Molly Appeal, to capture millions of images of glioblastoma cells.
+Dr. Weeks will use the Orbitrap Fusion Mass Spectrometer, sophisticated equipment funded through Dalhousie Medical Research Foundation’s Fall 2019 Molly Appeal, to analyze all of the proteins produced in glioblastoma cells.
 This will allow her to examine how the cells form molecules called stress granules, which protect them from radiation and chemo.

 “If we can find a way to knock out the stress granules, we will take away glioblastoma’s defence mechanism,” she says.
 “Then the cancer would be more susceptible to treatments like radiation and chemotherapy.”